 School Pinafores: Countries

-boys school pinafores
+school pinafores

 Figure 1.--While most children wearing pinafores were girls, some boys wore them as well.
 The children at this small English village school were photographed in the early 1900s.
 Two perhaps three of the children wearing pinafores are boys.
 Notably the oldest boy at the school mwore a pinafore.
 Click on the image for a discussion of the children at the left.
 Image courtesy of the MD collection.

 We have only limited information on the countries in which pinafores were worn to school.
+This of course varied chronologially.
 We have noted large numbers of images from America, Australia, Canada, England, France, Italy, New Zealand, and Scotland showing girls wearing pinafores to school in the late 19th and early 20th century.
 We believe that they were common in may other countries as well, but have no information on other countries at this time.
 We have even less information about boys wearing pinafores to school.
 The few images we have are from England and are all rural village schools.
 There are so few images involved that we are not sure if this was only a fashion at village schools or if pinafores werea lso worn in city schools.
 Most show pinafores and are smocks being worn by very young boys.
 A few images appaer to show a few older boys wearing them as well.

 America